Optimal order placement in limit order markets: Optimal order allocation

-The optimal split between market and limit orders depends on the ratio $\frac{2h+f+r}{\lambda_u+(h+r)}$ which balances marginal costs and savings from a market order.
-It also depends on the order outflow distribution $F(\cdot)$ and the queue length $Q$ - keeping all else constant, a trader would submit a larger limit order if its execution is more likely and vice versa.
-The optimal limit order size decreases with $\lambda_u$ as it becomes more expensive to underfulfill the order and increases with $f$ as market orders become more expensive.
-Another interesting feature is that $L^{\star}$ is fully determined by $Q$, $F$ and pricing parameters $h,r,f,\lambda_u$, while $M^{\star}$ increases with $S$.
-The consequence of this solution feature is that as the target size $S$ increases, a larger fraction $\frac{M^{\star}}{S}$ of it is executed with a market order.
-The total quantity that can realistically be filled with a limit order is limited by $Q$ and $\xi$, so to accommodate larger target sizes the trader resorts to market orders.
+Another interesting feature is that within the range $\lambda_u\in(\underline{\lambda_u},\overline{\lambda_u})$, $L^{\star}$ is fully determined by $Q$, $F$ and cost parameters, while $M^{\star}$ increases with $S$.
+The consequences of this solution feature are important.
+As the target size $S$ increases, a larger fraction $\frac{M^{\star}}{S}$ of that size is executed with a market order.
+To fill a large limit order a trader would need an improbably large queue outflow $\xi$, so to accommodate larger quantities one needs to resort to market orders.
 This {\it bounded capacity} feature of limit orders also appears in our solutions for multiple exchanges.
-For example, as the number of available exchanges $K$ increases, the overall prospects of filling limit orders at any of them improve and the fraction $\frac{M^{\star}}{S}$ decreases.
-We can see that the solution $(M^\star, L^\star)$ depends on the entire distribution $F(\cdot)$ and not just on the mean of $\xi$.
+For example, as the number of available exchanges $K$ increases, the overall prospects of filling limit orders improve (i.e. their capacity increases) and the share of market orders $\frac{M^{\star}}{S}$ decreases.
+This is related to the ``crowding-out" effect studied by \citet{parlour98} and empirically confirmed by \citet{Cao2008}.
+Traders that observe short queues take advantage of that by submitting limit orders, which increases queues and causes subsequent traders to use market orders.

+It is important to note that the optimal solution $(M^\star, L^\star)$ depends on the full distribution $F(\cdot)$ of $\xi$ and not just on its mean.
 Limit orders are filled when $\xi\geq Q+L$, so the tail of $F(\cdot)$ affects order executions and is an important determinant of the optimal order allocation.
-Figure \ref{fig.Sl_onex} shows two order allocations for exponential and Pareto distributions of $\xi$ with equal means.
+Figure \ref{fig.Sl_onex} compares order allocations for exponential and Pareto distributions with equal means.